Note: The links in this post are affiliate links.

-I called it a “thumb drive” and he said that’s incorrect.
+I call it a “thumb drive” and he says that’s incorrect.

-I told him that “thumb drive” is what lots of people call them and he told me lots of people are wrong to call them that.
+I told him “thumb drive” is what lots of people call them and he told me they are wrong to call them that.

 Rick’s answer: That’s an excellent question Craig, and I don’t think anyone has ever asked me this before.

-I’ve noticed that most companies refer to USB flash drives by that name in their sales pitches and technical documentation, but that doesn’t mean “thumb drive” isn’t correct as well.
+Most companies refer to USB flash drives by that name in their sales pitches and technical documentation because that’s more or less the “official” name, but that doesn’t mean “thumb drive” isn’t correct as well.